smg-real-estate/gh-cli-alias-playground/aliases/start-work/README.md

 # Start work on a feature
 gh start-work PROJ-123

+# Start work on a feature with just a PR title (uses default feat type)
+gh start-work PROJ-123 "Add login functionality"

-# Start work on a bug fix
+# Start work on a bug fix with a custom PR title
-gh start-work PROJ-456 fix
+gh start-work PROJ-456 fix "Fix login button styling"

 # Start work on a refactor
 gh start-work PROJ-789 refactor